 What Are the OSHA Scissor Lift Certification Requirements?

-The minimum OSHA scissor lift requirements are for employers to provide all scissor lift workers with OSHA scissor lift safety training.
+The minimum OSHA scissor lift requirements and OSHA regulations for scissor lifts are for employers to provide all scissor lift workers with OSHA scissor lift safety training.

 OSHA’s scissor lift training requirements under 1926.454 Subpart L are as follows: